ecos-wtf/website/_posts/2021-03-10-ecos-memory-layout.md

 ---
 layout: post
-title: Broadcom eCOS | Reversing the OS Memory Layout
+title: Broadcom eCos | Reversing the OS Memory Layout
 author: qkaiser
-description: Let's go over my methodology to reverse the memory layout used by eCOS, and more specifically by the Broadcom variant of eCOS.
+description: Let's go over my methodology to reverse the memory layout used by eCos, and more specifically by the Broadcom variant of eCos.
-summary: Let's go over my methodology to reverse the memory layout used by eCOS, and more specifically by the Broadcom variant of eCOS.
+summary: Let's go over my methodology to reverse the memory layout used by eCos, and more specifically by the Broadcom variant of eCos.
 image: /assets/blueprint_by_will_scullin.jpg
 date: 2021-03-10 09:01:00
 tags: [ecos, memory, reversing]